mitschabaude/fast-base64/README.md

 let base64 = toBase64(bytes);
 ```

 DISCLAIMER: You probably don't *need* speed-optimized base64. `fast-base64/nano`, the slowest of all versions that I tried, could even be the best choice for typical applications, because the speed difference will simply not be noticable if payloads are not huge.
-For example, on my laptop, 10kB of base64 decode in in 0.06ms with `fast-base64` and in 5ms with `fast-base64/nano`.
+For example, on my laptop, 10kB of base64 decode in 0.06ms with `fast-base64` and in 5ms with `fast-base64/nano`.

 ## Base64 URL